Didgy74/Didgy74.github.io/blogposts/01/README.md

 The advantage to doing things this way is that the windowing interaction is now completely data-driven.
 There are no special hooks into platform specific APIs or anything of the sort.
 You can also build your own queue of events and batch their submission to the `Context`.
 Additionally, you can even create virtual windows!
 Windows that only exist in memory and has no actual on-screen counterpart.
 Though I am early into the development phase here, I am convinced that by keeping everything data-driven and with no platform-specific APIs in play, I can keep this code both modular and cross-platform moving forward.

 This concept is directly applied to input also, such as cursor input and touch input.
-Gesture input has not yet been designed.
+Gesture input has not yet been designed but is planned.

-## Decoupling GUI from rendering
+# Decoupling GUI from rendering

 This is yet another part of Dear ImGui that I did like.
 The idea is to avoid having the GUI `Context` own a OpenGL context, Vulkan instance or the DirectX equivalent.
 I also want to avoid having the GUI toolkit making any specific calls into any of these APIs.
 If I keep everything in user-space without any platform-specific APIs, supporting a new platform is a matter of implementing a new backend, (hopefully) without modifying any of the actual GUI code.
 In the spirit of making things modular and simplifying the execution flow, widgets do not render anything when handling events, they simply update their state so they can push render-commands later in a "rendering stage".